 Before dreaming of buying that first home where all the first memories are made, we all have to consider the upfront costs which bring us one step closer.
 For any first time buyer, the costs can be a blur of figures which leave you feeling confused at how much you need to budget for.
+Our dedicated team of residential property solicitors can guide you through the intricacies of upfront costs, ensuring that you have a comprehensive understanding of the financial aspects involved in purchasing your first home.
 So what exactly is considered as an upfront cost?

 According to Which?
 The upfront costs include the mortgage costs, the home surveying costs, the conveyancing fees, and the stamp duty costs.

 The mortgage costs may come with arrangement fees and other charges for setting up the loan.
 It is possible to find deals where the fees are waived, but you will sometimes end up paying a higher interest rate as a result.
 If you don’t have the money to pay your mortgage fees upfront, you can usually add them onto your mortgage loan – but you will pay interest on them as well.
 When you’ve put in an offer and had it accepted, your lender will want to carry out a valuation to ensure the property is worth roughly what you’re planning to pay for it.
 They will generally arrange this for you, but in most cases you will be expected to cover the cost – typically between £200 and £600.
 If you’re putting down a deposit of 25% or less, you might have to pay a higher lending charge (HLC).